-By the end of 2017, both sites are adequately protected against extreme weather conditions (tornadoes, heavy snowfalls, heavy rainfalls and lightning hazards).
+By the end of 2018, both sites are adequately protected against extreme weather conditions (tornadoes, heavy snowfalls, heavy rainfalls and lightning hazards).
+At the end of 2018, two additional studies are still ongoing in Tihange, in order to strengthen the protection against tornadoes and heavy rains.